Supplier of Linear Alkyl benzene-LAB From Turkey and Dubai-UAE

 What is LAB?

-Liner Alkyl benzene is primarily-LAB an intermediate material in the production of surfactants, which are key ingredients in detergents and cleaners.
-Linear alkylbenzene sulfonate (LAS), the product of sulfonating Liner Alkyl benzene, is the most common active ingredient in modern detergents due to its effectiveness and biodegradability.
+Linear Alkyl benzene is primarily LAB an intermediate material in producing surfactants, which are key ingredients in detergents and cleaners.
+Linear alkylbenzene sulfonate (LAS), the sulfonating Liner Alkyl benzene product, is the most common active ingredient in modern detergents due to its effectiveness and biodegradability.

 History of LAB

-Linear alkylbenzene has a relatively recent history, emerging in the mid-20th century as a solution to environmental problems caused by earlier detergents.
+Linear alkylbenzene has a relatively recent history, emerging in the mid-20th century to solve environmental problems caused by earlier detergents.

 • 1930s: Branched alkylbenzene sulfonates (BAS) become widely used as the primary ingredient in synthetic detergents.
 These offered advantages like better performance in hard water compared to traditional soaps.